goszpeti/weather_air_quality_device/README.md

 The tasks are created to deploy the source files on the Raspberry.

 To use Text-To-Speech in Windows, VLC needs to be on the PATH.
-To edit and compile the GUI get a maximum Qt 5.11 editor (e.g. https://build-system.fman.io/qt-designer-download), otherwise it breaks the format.
-It is practical to set it onto the path.
-PyQt5-tools could also work, but only from 5.12 onwards in the future.

 Use virtualenv: